Social Listening Query Builder

 If this is too narrowing, you might decide you want to see messages focused on your holiday drink campaign, but you want to see different variations of your company name.
 You’d construct your query with OR operators like this: Sprout Coffee Co.
 OR Sprout Coffee Co OR Sprout Coffee.
 This means you’ll see messages that contain Sprout Coffee Co. or Sprout Coffee Co (without the period) or Sprout Coffee.

 Remember, there’s no perfect query for listening.
-It’s about you as a practitioner to get as much meaningful information you can from what people are saying about you on social.
+It’s about you as a practitioner to get as much meaningful information as you can from what people are saying about you on social.

 Creating groups